GhettoGirl/MusicConsole.js/README.md

 × `exit` </br>
 You know what it does :P

+##### Wait?
+Did I just saw some commands causing infinite loops?

+No worries :) </br>
+This are no real infinite loops, you can stop them at any time by hitting Enter.
+All loops are stoppable.

+**Notice:** The default players are `mplayer` and `mpv`.
+You can stop these players by pressing Enter, which makes them my default choice for this app.
+When hitting Enter to stop the player it will return to the loop sequence, here you need to hit Enter again if you want to stop the loop.
+In short: hit Enter twice to get back to the prompt.

+**Pro tip!** There is a wait time of a half second before the loop continues.
+In future releases you will be able to customize this timeout.

+*For curious developers:* see `lib/kbhit` for the implementation and how this breakable infinite loop mechanism works.

 ## Settings

 There are a lot of customizable options in Music Console, because everyone is different and prefers different things.
 Here is a quick overview off all the options and its explanation.